Truth (plays): First book publication and critical response

 April 1923 Bookfellows leaflet advertising first edition of play Truth by George Sterling.

-Bookfellows published books for sale only to club members.
+The Order of Bookfellows published books for sale only to club members.
 The club bought no advertisements, ran no publicity campaigns, sent no review copies to book reviewers.
 Its marketing for a book consisted solely of a small, four-page leaflet that it mailed to members.
 The inside of Bookfellows’ leaflet for Truth was a synopsis of Sterling's play, ending with the declaration that: “The entire story is worked out with constantly increasing interest and the denouement is not short of tremendous.
 Every lover of great literature should be proud to possess this book but only a limited number will be fortunate enough to do so.”

 Page three of the four-page leaflet was unusual.
 Its headline read: “A Letter from Frederick Coykendall, of the Committee on Publication, Inner Circle of Bookfellows:”

 Coykendall was a wealthy businessman, a Trustee of Columbia University, and a member of New York City's Grolier Club of book lovers (and later its president for four years).
 Coykendall's portrait is in the Smithsonian Institution’s National Portrait Gallery.
 In large type, the leaflet page read:  My first act of the new year is to send you back the Sterling manuscript.
 I have kept it longer than I intended because during the greater part of December I was so occupied as to put me out of the mood for fair appreciation of such a lovely piece of writing.
 I have read it several times and each time it seems better and each time my sense of delight in the theme and its story and in the real beauty of many passages has increased.
 It is, in my judgment, a work of unusual excellence and one which would set a high standard for the new series of books you have in mind.
 I very much hope you will be able to publish it this way and that it may have a format in keeping with the rare delicacy of its thought and expression.
 It has been a treat to me and I am heartily grateful for the opportunity of reading it.